codewithgachay/javascript_WATER_BILLING_TASK_solution/README.md

 The customer's code (a character)
 The customer's beginning meter reading (a positive integer value) The customer's ending meter reading (a positive integer value) It will then process that customer information and display the results.
-The program will continue to process customers until the user enters an invalid customer code.
+The program will continue to process customers ◊until the user enters an invalid customer code.

 The program will compute the gallons of water used by the customer during the current billing period.
 The meter is read by a representative of the utility company at the start and at the end of the billing period, and the readings are taken from a meter which has nine digits and records tenths of a gallon.